In our case, this error appears after upgrading wordpress to 6.2.

 Try other ways to fix by not deleting the site content but only repairing it

-Sometimes the error message “This block has encountered an error and cannot be previewed!” in WordPress typically indicates that there is an issue with one of the blocks on the page you are trying to preview.
+Sometimes the error message about block preview in WordPress typically indicates that there is an issue with one of the blocks on the page you are trying to preview.
 Blocks are the building elements in the WordPress block editor.

 Here are some common reasons for this error and steps you can take to resolve it: